 Why do so many people like math?
 It's true!
 Many people actually enjoy the beauty of mathematics (besides using it every day in their work and life).
 Maybe it is because they see some "inner secrets," or perhaps they understand that math is so much more than just rearranging symbols on a piece of paper.
 This summer, we want to open your eyes to the "secret knowledge" of higher math.
 We plan problem solving, discussions, brainstorms, and independent and group investigations.
 We have picked a variety of the most intriguing and fun topics that mathematics can offer.
 The math that you already know is enough to start understanding these topics.
 As participants of Math Explorations, you can expect to enjoy new experiences, to become familiar with concepts of higher mathematics, and to see the connections between these concepts and their relations to other areas of life and science and the world around us.

 Participants will work both in teams and individually in a supervised, highly interactive, hands-on learning environment.
 When appropriate for the topic, participants use laptop computers with a high-speed internet connection.

 Facilities and equipment: All activities take place at the Shodor offices at 300 West Morgan Street, in Durham, NC.
 When appropriate for the topic, participants use high-speed laptop computers connected directly to the Internet via a T1 line (about 50 times faster than a 28.8 K modem).

-Prerequisites: Participants should be 6th to 9th graders (or the homeschool equivalent); younger or older students who are interested may also be considered.
+Prerequisites: Participants should be rising 6th to 8th graders (or the homeschool equivalent); younger or older students who are interested may also be considered.
 Most topics only require the knowledge of very basic arithmetic, yet lead to more advanced math.
 Students should have the desire to participate in the course and to explore mathematics.